Adobe Acrobat Pro (not Acrobat Reader) for Windows

-Make your PDF Accessible in Adobe Acrobat Professional (DC)
+Make your PDF Accessible in Adobe Acrobat Pro

 These actions can be performed on any PDF.

-Under the Tools shortcut list (right sidebar), choose Action Wizard.
+Under the Tools shortcut list (right sidebar), choose Accessibility.

-If you don’t see the Action Wizard in your shortcuts, go to the top Tools tab and add the Action Wizard.
+If you don't see Accessibility in the tool column, go to the Tools tab at the top left and choose Accessibility.

 The question marks indicate that you need to do a manual check of the issue in question- it cannot be checked for accessibility automatically.
 In this instance the first manual check needed is Logical Reading Order.

 Check Logical Reading Order

 On the left sidebar in Acrobat Pro, choose the Tags icon.
 (If you don't see the Tags icon, select the View menu and under Show/hide > Navigation Panes, select Tags).